kinggodhj/assignment/README.md

 2) [Back translation](https://arxiv.org/pdf/1511.06709.pdf)

-  1. Train the "src -> tgt" model and "tgt -> src" model (50 epochs)
+  I. Train the "src -> tgt" model and "tgt -> src" model (50 epochs)

-  2. Generate psuedo "src" data using "tgt -> src" model
+  II.
+Generate psuedo "src" data using "tgt -> src" model

   -> The number of training samples is increased by step 2.

-  3. Train the "src -> tgt" model using the increased dataset (original parallel data + synthesized data, 10 epochs)
+  III.
+Train the "src -> tgt" model using the increased dataset (original parallel data + synthesized data, 10 epochs)

   -> Ratio of origin and synthesized data is 1:1